Dyvinia/BFPlusDocs/docs/community-updates/v10-release.md

 - **General Changes**
     - Updated the frontend tiles with quick navigation to Instant Action, an update news screen, and a random music player.
     - Added effects to enemies actively taking damage from burning affectors (i.e. flamethrowers).
-    - Added stat displays for all custom Star Cards where relevant.
+    - Added stat displays for all custom Star Cards and adjusted how they're displayed.
     - Added custom loading screen tips.
-    - Removed stat displays for all blasters.
+    - Removed stat display bars for all blasters in exchange for raw value displays.

 - **Arcade**
     - Replaced BattleAI with Autoplayers.